afawcett/applink-apex-integration/README.md

 ### Other Notes

 - The `api-docs.yaml` file contains OpenAPI schema that defines the API endpoints for quote generation.
 This schema is required for AppLink integration.
-- The quote generation logic is implemented in the `quote.js` source file, under the `src/server/services` directory.
+- The quote generation logic is implemented in the `createQuote.js` and `createQuotes.js` source file, under the `src/server/services` directory.
-- The `api-docs.yaml` file can be downloaded from `http://localhost:5000/docs/yaml` when running locally.
 - This Node.js implementation uses both synchronous and asynchronous processing through Redis job queues.
 - The [@heroku/salesforce-sdk-nodejs](https://www.npmjs.com/package/@heroku/salesforce-sdk-nodejs) package is used to simplify API communications with the org.
 - Source code for configuration/metadata deployed to Salesforce can be found in the `/src.org` directory.